SMSpp-Project/smspp-project/Wiki.md

 ### CPLEX

-Install CPLEX using IBM's installer.
+Install CPLEX using IBM's installer, which you provide yourself.
+The INSTALL scripts can run it for you when pointed at it with `--cplex-installer=<path>` (`-cplexInstaller <path>` on Windows).
 Recommended default paths:
 - macOS: `/Applications/CPLEX_Studio<ver>` (the script moves it under `${INSTALL_ROOT}/CPLEX_Studio`);
 - Linux: `/opt/ibm/ILOG/CPLEX_Studio<ver>`;